C. V. Wood: Marco Engineering

 After leaving Disneyland, Wood created Marco Engineering, Inc. to design theme parks.
 Many Disney employees joined him and he had access to the vendors and other talent available to him during the Disneyland days.
 He billed himself as "The Master Planner of Disneyland."
 A Disney lawsuit stopped him from using that title, but it did not seek financial damages.
 Wood's firm helped create Magic Mountain (later Heritage Square, now defunct) at Golden, Colorado during 1957, Pleasure Island (in Wakefield, Massachusetts, during 1959, Freedomland U.S.A. (on the current site of Co-op City and its adjacent shopping center in the Bronx, a borough of New York City), during 1960, and initial work on Six Flags Over Texas before Marco employee Randall Duell took over the project.

 Magic Mountain lasted less than two years and was not completed due to financial issues.
 Pleasure Island existed from 1959 until 1969, but it too faced considerable financial issues.
-Freedomland also faced significant financial problems that led to the filing of bankruptcy, but the motive for the failure, unknown to Wood or the public at the time, was to obtain land variances to build the world's largest co-operative housing development on New York City marshland.
+Freedomland also faced significant financial problems that led to bankruptcy.
+Later accounts have suggested that the property's owners intended to obtain zoning variances for the subsequent development of Co-op City.
 Six Flags Over Texas continues today as a successful park that has seen many changes from its original concept.